 Aaron P. Schroeder, President - Licensed Funeral Director and Embalmer

 Funeral service became part of my life in 1997.
-My long-time desire to own and operate my own funeral home became a reality for my family and me in October 2008 when I bought Slininger-Rossow Funeral Home.
+My long-time desire to own and operate my own funeral home became a reality for in October 2008 when I bought Slininger-Rossow Funeral Home.
+Following the death of funeral director and colleague, Mark Rossow, the business became known as Slininger-Schroeder Funeral Home.
 It is an honor to be part of the long-established, distinguished “Slininger” funeral home tradition.

-My wife and I moved back to Jefferson, Iowa in 2000.
-We are the parents of two daughters, Emma and Isabella.
+I moved back to Jefferson, Iowa in 2000.
 In my free time, I value spending time with my family and friends, watching sporting events, and attending local community events.
-I am a member of Rotary International, Abundant Life Ministries, and the Greene County Chamber of Commerce.
+I am a member of Rotary International, American Legion, V.F.W., Abundant Life Ministries, and the Greene County Chamber of Commerce.

-I am thankful to be living, working, and raising my family in Jefferson.
+I am thankful to be living and working in Jefferson.

 – Aaron Schroeder